kimberscott/kimberscott.github.io/_pages/personal.md

 - I kept track of a lot of things my oldest son said as he learned to talk [here](https://remysays.tumblr.com/tagged/chrono/chrono).
 Sometimes they're relevant to cognitive development (feel free to use--just let us know, because he'll be proud).

-- To familiarize myself with Django I'm building a [simple implementation](https://github.com/kimberscott/minichore) of my family's system for assigning chores to household members... which is to say, brute-force minimax.
+- To familiarize myself with Django I built a [simple implementation](https://github.com/kimberscott/minichore) of my family's system for assigning chores to household members... which is to say, brute-force minimax.
 How cool is it to know that, by your very own rankings, you are doing 45% of the work, and so is your partner?
 [Try it out here.](http://minichore.herokuapp.com/)